 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on suspension warning.
 Students in suspension warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.

 Per federal regulation, students who receive Title IV federal financial aid and who fully withdraw from Berklee on or before the 60 percent point in the term (in calendar days) are entitled to keep only the portion of Title IV federal student aid that they have earned to that point.
-If a student who is receiving federal financial aid withdraws after the 60 percent point of the term, he or she is considered to have earned all of the federal student aid for that semester.
+If a student who is receiving federal financial aid withdraws after the 60 percent point of the term, that student is considered to have earned all of the federal student aid for that semester.

-Students who need to withdraw from Berklee are required to submit a Withdrawal from the College form in order to be officially withdrawn from the term.
+Students who need to withdraw from Berklee College of Music are required to submit a Withdrawal from the College form in order to be officially withdrawn from the term.
 There are two locations to do this:

 - U.S. citizens (or permanent residents) who are withdrawing from the college for any reason other than a medical or mental health issue should go to the Office of the Registrar.

 - Students withdrawing from the college for medical or mental health reasons should go visit the Office of the Registrar's Withdrawals and Refunds webpage for further information.